Walk Again Post Stroke

 Design Features & Benefits

-Use the Gait Harness System to Walk Again Post Stroke
+Use the Gait Harness System to Help with Stroke Recovery and Walk Again Post Stroke

 People who walk after stroke live longer, live better, live healthier

 A stroke can damage the brain in minutes, potentially robbing the survivor of many skills that previously were taken for granted.
 Among the precious things lost — at least initially — may be the ability to walk.

 Stroke is a leading cause of long-term disability.
 Impairments resulting from stroke lead to persistent difficulties with walking.
 For a stroke survivor, learning to walk again should be a top priority.